 - Board member of LEANZ (Law & Economics Association of NZ) 2004-14, then appointed life member.

-He also acts as an independent expert/referee through the CODR platform (Centre for Online Dispute Resolution) established by Michael Heron QC, to assist parties with low cost/high tech determination of disputes.
+Gary also acts as an independent expert/referee on the CODR platform (Centre for Online Dispute Resolution) established by Michael Heron QC, to assist parties with low cost/high tech determination of disputes.